Soulmatters/soulmatters-Design/content/pages/_terms.md

 REFUND POLICY
 Within 30 calendar days from date of order.
-If the Client is not satisfied with our services, he can send a request at our Contact page and ask his money back.
-We check if the Client accomplish the conditions for refund
+If the Client is not satisfied with our services, he can send a request at our [Contact](https://sm-design.ro/contact) page and ask his money back.
+We check if the Client accomplish the conditions for refund.

 The Client can't receive his money back for: fees of the domain registration, hosting services.
 We do not refund if have been delays from Client in putting all the neccessary data/materials for website construction or from other cause which is out of our control.
-Refund is not possible if our client requests an estra service which doesn't exist in our agreement.
-Also, once the website is ready, the Client can't request money back!
+Refund is not possible if our client requests an extra service which doesn't exist in our agreement.
+Also, once the website is ready, the Client can't request his money back!

 CLOSING AGREEMENT

 SM-DESIGN.RO reserves the right to change the terms, conditions and policies at any time, without prior notice.
 Therefore, please check this section regularly to keep up with the changes made.

 SOULMATTERS DESIGN SRL-D\
 Unique Reg.
 No: 35751973, VAT Reg No: RO37121567, EUID: ROONRC.J40/3208/2016 Trade Reg.
 No: J40/3208/2016, address: Spl.
-Independenței no 273, Bucharest, Romania.
+Independenței no 273, Bucharest, Romania, email: contact@sm-design.ro, Phone no: +40727.472.226